success-m/boggle/README.md

 ### Istallation

 - Install mysql2 gem.
-If you have any issues install related packages.
+If you have any issues, then install related packages.
 Please refer https://stackoverflow.com/questions/3608287/error-installing-mysql2-failed-to-build-gem-native-extension
 - Change directory to api and follow the instructions below.

 ```